that-hatter/scrapi-searcher/docs/hosting.md

   > `owner/repo branch`, where `branch` is optional and defaults to `master`

+- `REPO_GREENLIGHT`
+  _(Optional)_
+  The repository containing unreleased cards and issues for coordinating scripters.
+  This is mainly used internally by the Project Ignis staff.

+  > `owner/repo branch`, where `branch` is optional and defaults to `master`

 - `REPO_CDB_LINK`
   _(Optional)_
   The repository to use when linking to cdbs, expected to have the same file and folder structure as [`ProjectIgnis/BabelCDB`](https://github.com/ProjectIgnis/BabelCDB/).